ShengjunZhang/ShengjunZhang.github.io/content/publication/TSP_DZSC/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: In *IEEE Transactions on Signal Processing (In Submission)*
+publication: In *IEEE Signal Processing Letters(In Submission)*
-publication_short: In *IEEE TSP (In Submission)*
+publication_short: In *IEEE L-SP (In Submission)*

-abstract: This paper investigates the stochastic distributed nonconvex optimiztion problem of minimizing a global cost function formed by the summation of $n$ local cost functions.
-We solve such a problem with involving zeroth-order (ZO) information exchange.
-In this paper, two distributed ZO algorithms are proposed.
-Agents sample their own local stochastic ZO oracle at two different points with an adaptive smoothing parameter.
+abstract: In this letter, we first propose a Zeroth-Order cOordinate Method (ZOOM) to solve the stochastic optimization problem over a decentralized network with only zeroth-order (ZO) oracle feedback available.
+Moreover, we equip a simple mechanism "powerball" to ZOOM and propose ZOOM-PB to accelerate the convergence of ZOOM.
+Compared with the existing methods, we verify the proposed algorithms through two benchmark examples in the literature, namely the black-box binary classification and the generating adversarial examples from black-box DNNs in order to compare with the existing state-of-the-art centralized and distributed ZO algorithms.
+The numerical results demonstrate a faster convergence rate of the proposed algorithms.